kimjam/khanELO/README.md

     end_date = '2014-12-10'
 )
 ```
+The start date should capture the testing data for the most recent MAP test.
 In practice, the end_date should not need to be included if the predictions are made close to, but not after the MAP test result you are trying to predict.
-The start date should be a date to capture the testing data for the most recent MAP test.
 The end_date parameter was included in the code above to work with the sample data.

 *When using the sample data provided, the activity plots, updated difficulties, and estimated RIT scores should not be used to validate the study.
-These datasets were simulated for privacy and do not represent actual Khan Academy activity.
+These datasets were simulated for privacy reasons and do not represent actual Khan Academy activity.
+The datasets should, however, be used as an example of what datasets the package needs to work.
 The sample_map_data dataset is a sample provided by the NWEA.